 )

-Visual variable that determines the col color.
+Visual variable that determines the color.
 See details.

 Visual variable that determines the line width.
 See details.